poliweb/rsschool-cv/cv.md

 =====

-*_I am always ready to be useful to your team, startup and business!_*
+🎖️ _I am always ready to be useful to your team, startup and business!_